 Our list of the best apple orchards in Massachusetts is in no particular order, but you will find all the orchards mentioned offer beautiful apple farms that grow exceptional apples.

 Carlson Orchards, in Harvard, is a bucolic, 100-acre working farm.
-They offer classic orchard apple picking including Gala, Honeycrisp, and Macoun, Ginger Gold, Cameo, Fuji, and many others.
+They offer classic orchard apple picking including Gala, Honeycrisp, Macoun, Ginger Gold, Cameo, Fuji, and many others.
 With over 20 varieties of apples, you will find your old time favorites and new must-have apples.

 In addition to apples.
 Carlson grows raspberries, cherries, peaches, nectarines, and so much more.